Class 2 (Barn Owls) 2025 - 2026

 As mathematicians, the children will learn through concrete experiences moving onto pictorial and abstract methods as their confidence builds.They will also be expected to use their learning to reason about maths and solve problems.

-During the Summer term we will be working on fractions, decimals, capacity and mass, money and time.
+During the autumn term we will be working on place value, addition, subtraction, multiplication and division.

 Science

 As scientists, we aim to develop our knowledge and understanding, scientific skills and measuring and recording abilities.
-During the first half of the Summer term we will be exploring the science of sound.
-In the second half we will be learning about the water cycle, linking to our geography topic on mountains and rivers.
+During the the Autumn term we will be exploring animals including humans.
+This will include food chains, teeth and the digestive system.

 History and Geography